DanMcInerney/net-creds/README.md

 - _pcap_ - Parse info from a pcap file; pcap='filename.pcap'
 - _filterip_ - Do not sniff packets from this ip address

-Note that net\_creds.run() is a blocking call, and that running net\_creds in parallel with other modules such as sslstrip2 requires the use of daemon processes.
+Note that net\_creds.run() is a blocking call, and that running net\_creds in parallel with other modules or code requires the use of daemon processes.
 For example:

 ```python